Grand Lodge of New York: Colonial and federalist eras: 1730–1820

-To further complicate matters, by the 1750s, the Antient Grand Lodge of England (known to historians as the "Ancients"), a rival Masonic Grand Lodge, had also created a Provincial Grand Lodge of New York, which subsequently chartered lodges under its own jurisdiction.
+To further complicate matters, by the 1750s, the Antient Grand Lodge of England, known to historians as the "Ancients", a rival Masonic Grand Lodge, had also created a Provincial Grand Lodge of New York, which subsequently chartered lodges under its own jurisdiction.
 Additional lodges were chartered in New York by the Grand Lodge of Scotland and the Grand Lodge of Ireland.

-The Ancients retained their charter throughout the Revolution, however, and it was based upon this charter that an independent Grand Lodge of New York was created in 1781, with Robert R. Livingston as Grand Master.
+The Ancients retained their charter throughout the Revolution, and it was based upon this charter that an independent Grand Lodge of New York was created in 1781, with Robert R. Livingston as Grand Master.
 The Grand Lodge of New York was officially organized on December 15, 1782, under the Provincial Grand Warrant dated September 5, 1781, from the “Athol” or Antient Grand Lodge of England.
+The warrant was issued by John Murray, 4th Duke of Atholl who was serving as Grand Master of the Antient Grand Lodge of England at the time.

 The Grand Lodge declared its independence and assumed its modern title “Grand Lodge of Free and Accepted Masons of the State of New York” on June 6, 1787.
 While the "Athol" Charter descended from the "Ancients", Livingston himself was a member of a "Modern" Lodge.
 Thus the two rival Grand Lodge traditions, which in England did not unite until 1813, had already merged before that in New York State.

-Grand Lodge Building
+Grand Lodge buildings: 1826–1856, 1870–1909 and 1909–present

 Early Masonic meetings and meetings of the Grand Lodge were likely held at taverns as well as an early iteration of Tammany Hall.
 On June 24, 1826 the cornerstone was laid for a Gothic style Masonic Hall on Broadway in lower Manhattan between Reade and Pearl Streets, directly across from the original site of the New York Hospital.
 This would serve as the home of the Grand Lodge until it the building was demolished in 1856.
+Perhaps the most important Masonic in this period was the merger of the Grand Lodge of New York with the St. John Grand Lodge, which took place at Tripler Hall on December 27, 1850.

 Due to infighting in the Grand Lodge, the Panic of 1857, and the Civil War, it would not be until the 1870s, that the Grand Lodge would again have a permanent meeting location.
-In 1870, the cornerstone was laid for a new Second French Empire Style building which served as the headquarters of the Grand Lodge from 1875 to 1911.
-This 1875 Grand Lodge building was designed by Napoleon LeBrun and due to the Panic of 1873 it would take five years to complete, at the staggering cost of $1.279 million dollars.
-By the turn of the 20th Century, the Second Empire style was already considered outdated and coupled with rising NYC real estate prices, the 1875 temple was replaced with the current more modern skyscraper.
+In 1870, the cornerstone was laid for a new Second French Empire Style building which served as the headquarters of the Grand Lodge from 1875 to 1909.

-The current Grand Lodge building is located at 23rd Street and 6th Avenue and was built in 1911, on the same site as the 1875 Grand Lodge Building.
+The current Grand Lodge building is located at 23rd Street and 6th Avenue and was built in 1909, on the same site as the 1875 Grand Lodge Building.
+At the time, the building caused some controversy, and Past Grand Master James Ten Eyck resigned as Trustee of the Masonic Hall and Asylum Fund in an effort to convince the then sitting Grand Master Townsend Scudder that the construction of the building would be unwise.